What is the municipality's commercial pre-emption right?

 Business, craft or land funds

-Where the seller of the goodwill or craft fund rents its commercial premises, a copy of the decision to pre-empt shall be sent to the lessor.
+Where the seller of the goodwill or craft fund leases its commercial premises, a copy of the decision to pre-empt shall be sent to the owner (lessor).

-The commune then has a three-month period to conclude the assignment from the price and premises agreement.
+The municipality then has a period of 3 months to to conclude the assignment from the agreement on price and premises.

 The municipality must resell to a company registered in SCR: titleContent or at RNE: titleContent.
 It must post in town hall for 15 days a retrocession notice.
 This notice shall include a call for applications, a description of the land, the lease or the land, and the proposed price.
 He mentioned that the specifications could be consulted in the town hall.